Han-Huynh-1992/node-tasks-2025/README.md

-* Node-Tasks is a project and task management web application built using Node.js, Express, AngularJS, and MySQL, and containerized with Docker for easy deployment.
+* Node-Tasks is a project and task management web application built using Node.js, Express.js, AngularJS, and MySQL, and containerized with Docker for easy deployment.
 The application allows users to:
   + Register and log in securely
   + Create and manage Projects
   + Add and organize Tasks within projects